On the Interpolation Error of Nonlinear Attention versus Linear Regression: Setup and Preliminaries

 \end{Assumption} The full-plus-low-rank decomposition for $\W_K^\top \W_Q$ in \Cref{ass:low-rank-weights} is largely inspired by the empirical success of Low-Rank Adaption (LoRA) in fine-tuning Transformer-based LLMs~\citep{hu2021LoRA}.
 Note that \Cref{ass:low-rank-weights} implies that $d \geq p$, though this condition is not essential and can be relaxed by considering block decomposition of $\W_K^\top \W_Q$ with one full-rank sub-block.
 Also, while here we focus on the rank-one setting in \Cref{ass:low-rank-weights} for clarity, our analysis extends to arbitrary but fixed (compared to $n,p,d$) rank structure; see \Cref{rem:extension_beyond_rank_one} in \Cref{sec:further} for further discussion on this point.
+We would like to emphasize here that by considering, in \Cref{ass:low-rank-weights}, the Attention weights to be \emph{deterministic}, allows us to assess scenarios where the Attention weights are aligned with, orthogonal to the data signal direction $\bmu$ (in \Cref{def:signal_plus_noise} below), or anywhere in between.
+This is, in particular, formally different from most existing analyses, which typically incorporate pre-training \emph{explicitly} by considering a particular learning algorithm (e.g., gradient descent).